carbon-design-system/carbon/docs/guides/endgame.md

 if an appropriate patch could not be generated.

 Once you are done cherry-picking commits, it's time to version the changed packages.

+_Note: If you don't have an npm account, you'll need to go to https://www.npmjs.com/signup to create one and find a team member who can give you permission to publish to the carbon packages.
+It may take a couple hours for npm to recognize the permission change.
+You will also need to login into npm from your terminal using the command `npm adduser` where you will be prompted for your username and password._

-You can use `lerna` to accomplish this by running:
+You can use `lerna` to version the changed packages by running:

 ```bash
 yarn lerna version patch --no-push --no-git-tag-version --exact